kadena-community/kadena.js/packages/libs/client/NEW_README.md

 #### connect

-You can use this function to send a connect request to EckoWallet
+You can use `connect` to send a connection request to EckoWallet.

 ```typescript
 connect(networkId: string): Promise<boolean>
 ```

-#### Sign with EckoWallet
+#### createEckoWalletSign

-This function uses `sign` protocol to communicate with EckoWallet.
+The `createEckoWalletSign` function uses the `sign` protocol to communicate with EckoWallet.

-**note**: the return object might be different (e.g., in meta data) from what you pass since the `sign` protocol lets wallets create the tx.
+The return object might contain different data than what you would pass from the transaction builder because the `sign` protocol lets the wallet create the transaction.

 ```typescript
 createEckoWalletSign(options:{ host?: string }): (transaction: IUnsignedCommand): Promise<ICommand | IUnsignedCommand>
 ```

 ##### Examples
+To sign a transaction using EckoWallet:
 ```typescript
 const signWithEckoWallet = createEckoWalletSign();